Skip to main content

 4. Use feedback to tailor your agent coaching

-Your contact centre agents can only improve when you provide them with training that’s informed by what customers are feeling and saying.
-Your employees should be able to access information on how they score on interactions and receive coaching to help them not only change individual interactions but to help drive business outcomes.
-Help your agents understand the point of quality monitoring and give them coaching that’s based on targeted feedback, and you’ll encourage engagement and improvement.
+Your contact centre agents can only improve when you provide them with training that’s informed by what customers are feeling and saying about their customer experience.
+Your employees should be able to access information on how they score on interactions and receive coaching to help them not only change individual customer interactions but to help drive business outcomes.

 Monitor and maximise call centres’ performance with Qualtrics